disttant/accounts/readme.md

 **1. Introduction**

-This is the manual page for explanations about Adaptative Service.
+This is the manual page for explanations about Accounts Service.
 This service is made as a Laravel application because of the ease of fixing possible bugs in this microservice related to database, routes, security and other areas.

 **2. Dependencies**